Image for Do you know your MILLENNIALS from your GENERATION X?

 Millennials (often referred to as Generation Y) possesses many characteristics that are unique in comparison to past generations.
 They tend to value job satisfaction and fulfillment over wages, they prefer a non-authoritive approach in the workplace and have a preference for immediate feedback.
 They are more tech savvy than previous generations, leading to a reputation for being self-absorbed and narcissistic.
 They are also widely viewed as optimistic and progressive on cultural and social values.

-World events which shaped their upbringing: 9/11 terrorist attacks, the credit crunch, the war in Iraq, boxing day Tsunami
+World events: 9/11 terrorist attacks, the credit crunch, the war in Iraq, boxing day Tsunami

 Cultural influences: The Harry Potter Books, Spice Girls, Reality TV,